ggreen86/XLSX-Workbook-Class/README.md

 This release is a major change to the Read of the workbook and support of more workbook objects (images).
 There are a number of fixes for the support of exporting a table and grid directly to a XLSX workbook.
 There are a number of new methods for supporting more functionality -- See the Release notes.
 Since this is a major change to this class, I am now releasing it as Beta software.
 There has been a number of users besides myself that has been testing this class and I have been fixing bugs or incorporating the fixes provided into the class.

+## Release 32

+Release 32 is now being released as production and no longer BETA.
+It has been several months now without any issues being reported.

 ## Written By

 Gregory Green